Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Metric measure spaces satisfying

-and that $\RE{\mu_n}{\tmm}$ are uniformly bounded.
+{\GGG with $\RE{\mu_n}{\tmm}$} uniformly bounded.
 So, we are basically led, after a normalization, to the case of a probability reference measure $\tmm$.
 In this case the proof uses the equiintegrability in $L^1(\tmm)$ of $\eta_n$, ensured by the upper bound on entropy, see \cite[Proposition~11]{Gigli10} for details. \end{proof}

 \begin{lemma}[Approximation] If $\mu,\,\nu\in D(\entv)$ satisfy $W_2(\mu,\nu)<\infty$ then there exist plans $\ggamma_n$ with bounded deformation satisfying